alchemycodelab/learning-readiness-exercise/README.md

 Again, the interview is **not** about technical knowledge, but rather about _your approach to encountering new things and learning_.

+You are welcome to bring in notes or your computer to the LRE interview

+## Instructions: Part 2

-In addition, during the interview you will also be asked about:
+During the interview you will also be asked about:

-* Specific experiences in any area of your life in which you solved a problem or overcame a challenge and what you felt were the critical actions you took to achieving success.
+1. **Specific** experiences in any area of your life in which you solved a problem or overcame a challenge and what you felt were the critical actions or approaches you took to achieving success.
-* Why the day-to-day activity of coding is appealing to you.
+2. Why the day-to-day activity of coding is appealing to you.